Airdrops

 $ ./drk alias show

-Note: this aliases are only local to your machine.
-When exchanging with other users, always verify that your aliases token IDs match.
+Note: these aliases are only local to your machine.
+When exchanging with other users, always verify that your aliases' token IDs match.

 Minting tokens